Annual altitude measurement

 Even before the first caverns of the Etzel cavern facility were excavated in 1974, monitoring of the surface for changes in elevation began at the Etzel site in order to record the effects of cavern construction and operation on the surface.

 In addition to the magnitude of the changes in elevation, the extent of the area of influence, which is limited by the zero subsidence line above which no change in elevation can be detected, is also of interest.
 For this purpose, a so-called precision leveling is carried out annually by an independent expert in a close-meshed fixed point network, which is coupled to the official measurement network of the national survey.

-In 2015, STORAG ETZEL and the local citizens' initiative "Quality of Life" had jointly agreed, as a confidence-building monitoring measure, to record a total of 36 buildings in the vicinity of the cavern facility with a building monitoring system and to check them regularly with regard to possible subsidence damage and possible misalignment.
+In 2015, STORAG ETZEL and the local citizens' initiative "Lebensqualität" had jointly agreed to initiate building monitoring as a confidence-building monitoring measure in the vicinity of the cavern facility for 36 properties with regard to possible subsidence damage and possible inclined positions.

-In the following years, the buildings concerned will be surveyed every 2 years in connection with the height observation of the cavern field (annual leveling) with regard to inclination.
-Every 5 years, the buildings are also surveyed by an expert in order to be able to detect any subsidence effects at an early stage.
-The monitoring procedure complies with the standards and practices of surveying technology and mining damage assessment recognized in Germany.
+Every 5 years, the buildings are also surveyed by an expert in order to detect any subsidence effects at an early stage.
+This monitoring procedure complies with the mining damage assessment and surveying processes recognised in Germany.

-The approval of the new framework operating plan of STORAG ETZEL provides for successive inclusion of further monitoring objects in the existing monitoring program for buildings.
-The specification of the objects was made in the approval procedure for the general operating plan by the responsible mining authority.
-At the end of 2021, these additional objects were surveyed in consultation with the respective owners and then a zero measurement was carried out.
+The approval of the STORAG ETZEL general operating plan provides for the successive inclusion of further monitoring objects in the monitoring programme for buildings.
+The objects are specified by the responsible mining authority in the approval procedure for the general operating plan.

 The survey overview of the building monitoring program can be viewed here: